Ansaru

-The Vanguard for the Protection of Muslims in Black Africa (جماعة أنصار المسلمين في بلاد السودان Jamāʿatu Anṣāril Muslimīna fī Bilādis Sūdān), better known as Ansaru and less commonly called al-Qaeda in the Lands Beyond the Sahel, is an Islamic fundamentalist Jihadist militant organisation based in the northeast of Nigeria.
-It originated as a faction of Boko Haram, but became officially independent in 2012.
-Despite this, Ansaru and other Boko Haram factions continued to work closely together until the former increasingly declined, and stopped its insurgent activities in 2015.
-Since then, Ansaru is mostly dormant though its members continue to spread propaganda for their cause.
+The Vanguard for the Protection of Muslims in Black Africa (جماعة أنصار المسلمين في بلاد السودان Jamāʿatu Anṣāril Muslimīna fī Bilādis Sūdān), better known as Ansaru and less commonly called al-Qaeda in the Lands Beyond the Sahel, is an Islamic fundamentalist Jihadist militant organisation originally based in the northeast of Nigeria.
+Originally a faction of Boko Haram, the group announced in 2012 that it had pledged allegiance to al-Qaeda and was independent.
+Despite this, Ansaru and other Boko Haram factions continued to work closely together until the former increasingly declined and stopped its insurgent activities in 2013.
+The group was revived in 2020, and has been involved in the Nigerian bandit conflict.

 Ideology

 Unlike Boko Haram, whose ideology is focused on Nigeria, Ansaru is more internationally orientated.
 Its beliefs are closely aligned to those of al-Qaeda.
 Furthermore, the group has vowed to restore the "dignity of Muslims in black Africa" by reviving the Sokoto Caliphate.
 The group was also critical of Boko Haram's indiscriminate killing of civilians, with Ansaru commander Khalid Barnawi claiming that his followers would not kill innocent non-Muslims or security officials, except in "self-defense" and that the group would defend the interests of Islam and Muslims not just in Nigeria but the whole of Africa.

-Ansaru's motto is "Jihad Fi Sabilillah", meaning "struggle for the cause of Allah".
+Ansaru's motto is "Jihad Fi Sabilillah", meaning "fight the enemies of Islam for the cause of Allah".

-On 2 January 2022, it was reported by FDD's Long War Journal that Ansaru had reaffirmed its allegiance to al-Qaeda.
+Similar to other jihadists, Ansaru maintains a media wing known as al-Yaqout Media, through which they publish promotional material and updates on the group.
+The group released a video on 29 November 2021, in which they praised various al-Qaeda figureheads and denounced Boko Haram.
+They also published a message on 18 December congratulating the Taliban for their victory in Afghanistan.
+On 31 December, the group published a message reaffirming its hostility to Boko Haram's ideology and stating that they had sworn allegiance to al-Qaeda in the Islamic Maghreb in 2020.
+The group announced on 14 January 2022 that al-Yaqout Media had been incorporated into the Global Islamic Media Front, the official media outlet for al-Qaeda and its affiliates, seemingly confirming al-Qaeda core's acknowledgement and support of the group.